nicholaspufal/garage-sale/README.md

 Simple garage sale app that I built using Nuxt.
 Nuxt Content made managing the content (via `/content/products/*` Markdown files) a breeze!

+Feel free to fork this and use it for your own garage sales — just don't forget to update analytics and remove any other personal information that I have added.

 The app includes a show page per item with an image gallery.

 ![Garage Sale App Preview](./preview.png)